 - 8 large eggs (at room temperature–very important)

 - 1/2 teaspoon salt, or to taste

 - 1/8 teaspoon ground white pepper (or to taste)

 - 1/4 cup of Chinese toon sprouts (xiang chun miao, 香椿芽 – totally optional)

 - 1/4 cup canola oil

 We added green Chinese toon spouts called xiang chun 香椿, an aromatic that is readily available in China and of course, here in Beijing.
 There is also a purple Chinese toon variety that looks like purple choy sum and is frequently used in cold dishes, but we chose the green sprouts, which are perfect for this dish.
-We’d never had this aromatic before seeing it in China, but it really enhances the flavor of the dish.
+We’d never had this aromatic before seeing it in China, but it really enhances the flavor of this simple stir fried shrimp and eggs dish.
 It has this unusual peppery, oniony aromatic flavor that is great when added to salads or a dish like this one.
 Fuleen doesn’t use it, and the dish is perfect without it, so don’t worry about leaving it out.

 Clean your shrimp (we buy shrimp from the frozen section of our supermarket back home already deveined and cleaned so all you need to do is defrost them and give them a quick rinse) and take out your fresh eggs early since it is best to cook them at room temperature.
 Otherwise, the cold eggs will cool off your wok and impede the cooking process.

 Beat your eggs in a large bowl and add salt, white pepper, and sesame oil.
 Chop the scallions and wash your toon sprouts.
 Set aside about a small handful of chopped scallion and toon sprouts (if using) for the garnish and add the rest into the eggs.